 A sabbatical leave is a leave of absence with compensation of full salary for one semester, or one-half salary for two semesters.
 Faculty members above the rank of instructor are eligible to request sabbatical leave after completion of seven years of full-time service in regular professional rank at the College.
 Faculty members must complete seven years of full-time service before applying for sabbatical again.
-Faculty members apply for sabbaticals no earlier than the fall of their seventh year.
-If the sabbatical is granted, the faculty member will be on sabbatical leave during their eighth year.
-Sabbatical applications are submitted in the fall.
+Faculty members apply for sabbaticals in the fall and at least two semesters before they want to take their leave.
+The year during which a faulty member is on leave is included in the calculation for the next sabbatical.
+However, the year during which a faculty member is on leave with half-pay is not included in the calculation.